ddimatos/ddimatos.github.io/_stage/2022-12-15-ibm-zos-core-copy-module.md

       volumes: "222222"
 ```

+Not only is it condensed, if you are registering variables to later extract and
+validate output, you only need to register one variable.

 <ins>Precedence rules</ins>

 Precedence rules is a concept we introduced which defines the order destination
-data will be written to.
-Since the redesign, there is more than one way to define
+data will be written.
+The redesign introduced more more than one way to define
 the destination data set and thus we decided on a logical ordering which we will
 explain in more detail.

-With the introduction of `zos_data_set` you can create a data set with very specific
+With the introduction of `zos_data_set` you can create a data set with very
-options where the **name** will come from the option `dest`.
-It is
+specific options where the data set **name** will come from the option `dest`.
-possible the user who configures the module wants to have `zos_copy` create the
+It is possible that the user who configured the module wanted to have `zos_copy`
-data set and accidentally sets `dest` to a data set which exists and is empty where
+create the data set and accidentally configured `dest` to point at an empty
-they had intended really to use `dest` to instruct the module to create that
+data set when they really just wanted to use `dest` to set the data set name for
-data set.
+when the data set is created.

 So here we have a bit of a complex issue, we have `dest` pointing at
 and existing data set, the data set is empty and also the attributes for
 `zos_data_set` have been set, so what do we do?
-Do we use the empty data set, do
+Do we use the empty data set?
+Do
 we check that the empty data set has adequate space before using it or do we
 create a new data set using the provided attributes?
 This is why we have
-precedence rules so lets have a look at what that flow is going to look like.
+precedence rules, they help us answer these questions, so lets look at what that
+flow is going to look like.

 Any time option `zos_data_set` is configured, we consider this a conscious
-action, there is no room for error, if you have set the attributes we interpret
+action, if you have set the attributes we interpret that as the action you want
-that as the action you want to occur.
-After all, you went to the trouble to
+to occur.
+After all, you went to the trouble to configure a number of attributes,
-populate a number of attributes, this is why this action takes precedence over
+this is why this action takes precedence over all others.
-all others.

 Continuing with a similar example, lets say that you did not specify `zos_data_set`
 and `dest` is an empty data set.
-Well in this case we are going to size the
+Well in this case we are going review the size
-data in `src` to make sure that the empty `dest` can contain the data, if there
+of the data in `src` to ensure that the empty `dest` can contain the data, if there
 is not enough space then we move to our next precedent rule.
-Since we now know
+Assuming we determine
-that the `dest` does not have enough space, we need a way to create a `dest` and
+that the empty data set does not have enough space, we need a way to create
-the logical choice is that we use the `src` as the model.
-We read all the `src`
+a data set and the logical choice is that we use the `src` data set as the model.
-attributes and use them to create a new `dest` data set and copy the contents
+We will read all the `src` attributes and use them to create a new `dest`
-into it.
+data set and copy the contents into it.

-What if the `src` is a UNIX file, you don't have any data set attributes to
+What if the `src` is a Unix file, there are not going to be any data set
-read.
-Well, we actually do have some attributes just not data set attributes.
-We
+attributes to read.
+Well, we actually do have some attributes just not data set
-use the `src` UNIX file to obtain the data size and if its not BINARY we read the
+attributes.
+We will use the `src` Unix file to compute the size of the data and
-`src` data to determine the longest record length (LRECL) and take some liberties
+if its not binary source, we read the Unix to determine the longest record
-and create a physical sequential (ps) with a Fixed Block (FB) record format.
+length (LRECL) and then create a physical sequential (ps) with a
+Fixed Block (FB) record format.

-For the remaining destinations data set types such as VSAM or UNIX files, no
+For the remaining destination data set types such as VSAM or UNIX files, no
 new rules apply, those interactions remain the same.

 <img width="827" alt="image" src="https://user-images.githubusercontent.com/25803172/205479351-e70201b9-b7d3-41a1-81c5-da1a5ea7df9e.png">

-Its worth note that the option `force` was enhanced that when the `dest`
+Its worth noting that the option `force` was enhanced so that when the `dest`
 is not empty, the `dest` will be deleted and recreated using the `src` as the
 model.
-This is because there is no point on assuming the `dest` capacity
+This is done this way because there is no point on assuming the `dest`
-was enough for the `src`, hence it makes sense to use the `src` as the model.
+capacity is enough for the data, hence it makes sense to use the `src` as the
+model.

 <ins>Community alignment</ins>

 Over time, module implementations can diverge in behavior in comparison to
-community modules, in this case `ansible.builtin.copy`.
-We always strive to retain
+community modules, in this case the community module is `ansible.builtin.copy`.
-the original interface and behavior, in some case we can and other
+We always try to model the community interface and behavior, in some cases we
-cases our module behaves differently because our platform is different.
+can do so but because z/OS is quite different, sometimes we have to define our
+own modules behavior.

-To align with the community module, `zos_copy` was enhanced to create a parent
+To align with the community module, `zos_copy` was enhanced to create the parent
-directory when it might not exist in the path.
+directory when it does not exist in the path.
 For example, if the `dest` path
-was `/top-level/files/file.txt` and `files` in the path did not exist the module would
+was `/top-level/files/file.txt` and `files` in the path did not exist the module
-exit without completing the copy.
-Now the module will create `files` and even
+would exit, now the module will create `files` and even `top-level` directories.
-`top-level` if it did not exist.

-When permission bits are set (mode), `zos_copy` now supports setting mode for
+When permission bits are set using mode, `zos_copy` can not support mode for
 both directories and files.
-A directory copy is configured by not having a
+A directory copy is done by **not** having a
-trailing forward slash (`/`) in the `src`, for example `/new/files` would copy
+trailing forward slash (`/`) in the `src`, for example when `src` = `/new/files`
-the directory `files` to the managed node.
-Where , `/new/files/` would copy the
+is a directory copy and would copy `files` to the managed node.
+Where , `/new/files/`
-contents to the managed node.
-If the `src` is a directory being copied and mode
+would copy the contents to the managed node.
+If the `src` is a directory being
-is configured, there could exist files in the `dest` and to prevent mode from
+copied and mode is configured, there could exist files in the `dest` and to
-altering all the exiting `dest` files, the module will inspect all the files
+prevent mode from altering all the exiting `dest` file permissions, the module
-in the `src` and their permissions to ensure only those files mode are updated
+will scan all the files in the `src` and note the permissions to ensure only
-and not any existing `dest` files.
+those files mode are updated and not any existing `dest` files.

 For example, this task will copy the entire directory `some-dir` to
 `/u/omvsadm/some-dir` where the directory will be given permissions 644 and